 The method above will let you merge cells in Google Sheets, but you may find yourself working in a table in Google Docs instead.
 You can follow the steps below to merge cells there.

 Step 1: Open your Google Docs file containing the table.
+You can click here to go to Google Drive.

 Step 2: Click inside the first cell that you wish to merge, then hold down your mouse button and select the rest of the cells to merge.